inkognitro/react-redux-saga-boilerplate/README.md

 2. Authentication package saga flow
 3. Performance optimization by not running all sagas concurrently.
 4. Linting with eslint.
+5. Use react hooks instead of class components

 ## Features
 1. Basic [JWT](http://jwt.io) authentication: